Internet Archive Scraper

 - Historical research — access vintage software, old magazines, and rare recordings

-How to use Internet Archive Scraper
+How to scrape the Internet Archive

 - Add search terms to the Search queries list.